Robso-creator/RPS-game/README.md

 # RPS-game
-A simple program using the game rock, paper, scissors
+A simple program in *Python* using the game rock, paper, scissors whith the help of [better programing](https://betterprogramming.pub/3-fun-beginner-python-projects-with-random-numbers-df12c84a621)